FroZen-07/talent-track/README.md

 ## Demo

-You can view the deployed version of the app [here].
+You can view the deployed version of the app [(https://talent-track-bitan.netlify.app/)].

 ## Installation